Identification Capacity of the Discrete-Time Poisson Channel: System Models and Main Results

-In the setting depicted in Fig. \ref{figSystem}, the sender releases molecules (ID message $i \in \mathcal{N}:=\{1,2,\ldots,N\}$) into the DTPC $W$ at a specific rate over a time interval.
-The molecule production/release rate of the transmitter is of course limited.
-These molecules spread in the channel by diffusion and/or advection and can even be degraded in the channel by enzymatic reactions.
+For the sake of notational simplicity, we denote the DTPC described above by $W$. \\ In the setting depicted in Fig. \ref{figSystem}, the sender releases molecules (ID message $i \in \mathcal{N}:=\{1,2,\ldots,N\}$) into the DTPC $W$ at a specific rate over a time interval.
 The receiver, here, (nanomachines, cells) wants to check whether a specific pathological biomarker exists around the target or not.
 Assuming that the release propagation and the reception of individual molecules are statistically similar but independent, the received signal follows Poisson statistics.

 In the following, we define RI codes for the DTPC introduced above. \begin{definition} An $(n,N,\lambda_1,\lambda_2)$ RI code with $\lambda_1+\lambda_2<1$ for the DTPC $W$ is a family of pairs $\{(Q(\cdot|i),\setd_i), \quad i=1,\ldots,N\}$ with